OmniSharp/omnisharp-emacs/README.md

 * Run a refactoring on the current position
     * Uses the refactorings from the NRefactory library, which is also used by the MonoDevelop and SharpDevelop IDEs
+    * When used with a selection, prompts to extract a method from the selection where possible
 * Solution building
     * The user may choose whether they want to build in the emacs `*compilation*` buffer or at OmniSharp's end (non-asynchronous,